 Accessibility plays a vital role in the classroom.
-It not only fosters a positive environment where students of all abilities have the opportunity to learn, grow, and collaborate, but it also ensures that children with physical disabilities have equal chances to participate by removing stigma and barriers.
+It not only fosters a positive environment where students of all abilities have the opportunity to learn, grow, and collaborate, it also ensures children with physical disabilities have equal chances to participate by removing stigma and barriers.
 Accessibility takes many forms, as every student has unique physical, sensory, and cognitive needs.

 While scrolling on Pinterest, I stumbled upon a list of 10 Examples of Inclusion you may include in a classroom!